Yale Center For British Art—Data Source Description

 The Albertina safeguards one of the most important and extensive graphic art collections in the world.
 It comprises around 50,000 drawings and watercolours, as well as some 900,000 graphic art works, ranging from the Late Gothic era to the present.

-Mapping Titian — Data Source Description
+Mapping Titian—Data Source Description

 The Davison Art Center (DAC) at Wesleyan University in Connecticut holds more than 25,000 works on paper, chiefly prints and photographs.
 Each DAC Open Access Image is provided for free public download and use in two versions: a publication-quality TIFF (4,096 pixels long dimension) and a presentation-ready JPEG (1,024 pixels).

-Europeana — Data Source Description
+Europeana—Data Source Description

 Mapping Titian allows to visualize one of the most fundamental concerns of the discipline of Art History: the interrelationship between an artwork and its changing historical context.
 Focusing on the paintings by Titian , this site offers a searchable provenance index of his attributed pictures and allows users to create customizable collections of paintings and customizable maps that show the movement of the pictures over time and space with the application of various filters.

 Europeana is Europe’s digital platform for cultural heritage, providing online access to over 54 million digitised items (from books, photos, and paintings to television broadcasts and 3D objects) from over 3500 cultural institutions across Europe in 31 languages.
 20.8m records allow free reuse.
-In Europeana Art, our dedicated thematic collection for art and art history, you can […]
+In Europeana Art, our dedicated thematic collection for art and art history, […]